aheuermann/kafka-workshop/README.md

 When the `public.order_status` table contains 500 records, and all of them are in the "CLOSED" status, you have successfully completed the workshop.

-Good luck, and have fun learning about Kafka, producers, consumers, and Postgres sinks!
+Good luck, and have fun learning about Kafka, producers, consumers!

 ## Troubleshooting